Esri/di-survey123-tools-no-code-required/Export survey data (Workbench)/README.md

 The Survey123 team has written an [Export Task solution using python.](https://github.com/Esri/Survey123-tools/blob/main/Export_survey_data_with_attachments/README.md) A no-code solution is written below for users who prefer this approach.

 ## Solution details
 The ETL tool created for this workflow is authored in its simplest form.
 It reads all the features of a Survey123 feature layer using the [AGOL Feature Service layer reader](https://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_ReadersWriters/arcgisonlinefeatures/arcgisonlinefeatures.htm).
-It exposes the feature attachments as a list and explodes this list into attachment features linked to the original survey's globalID using the [ListExploder](http://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_Transformers/Transformers/listexploder.htm) transformer. <br/>
+It exposes the feature attachments as a list and explodes this list into attachment features linked to the original survey's ***arcgisonline_globalid*** using the [ListExploder](http://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_Transformers/Transformers/listexploder.htm) transformer. <br/>

 The attribute table of the attachment features look similar to the screenshot below. </br>

 ![attribute_table](https://user-images.githubusercontent.com/87094963/166913879-9e67bd3c-8183-4a1d-9d0f-31f7259ecdd3.png)

-The image attachment is stored as a blob on the survey data attachment table.
-Once exploded, the attribute column data (in blob type) is written as a JPEG file by the [AtributeFileWriter](http://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_Transformers/Transformers/attributefilewriter.htm) transformer, using the name attribute value as the jpeg filename <br/>
+The image attachment is stored as a blob on the attribute field ***data*** which is one of the columns of the survey data attachment table.
+Once exploded, the blob type field value is written as a JPEG file by the [AtributeFileWriter](http://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_Transformers/Transformers/attributefilewriter.htm) transformer, using the ***name*** attribute value as the jpeg filename <br/>

 Below is a screenshot of the solution. <br/>

 ![image](https://user-images.githubusercontent.com/87094963/166831682-d5e9968d-14c1-4d3a-b2e6-b020d0150970.png)

-The [Inspector](http://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_Transformers/Transformers/inspeector.htm) transformer is a placeholder for any other output formats that the user may want to add to the workspace, whether its an Excel writer, a geodatabase, Enterprise or AGOL faeture layers, JSON or any of [400 plus supported formats of Data Interoperabilty](https://pro.arcgis.com/en/pro-app/latest/help/data/data-interoperability/supported-formats-with-the-data-interoperability-extension.htm).<br/>
+The [Inspector](http://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_Transformers/Transformers/inspeector.htm) transformer is a placeholder for any other output formats that the user may want to add to the workspace, whether its an Excel writer, a geodatabase, Enterprise or AGOL feature layers, JSON or any of [400 plus supported formats of Data Interoperabilty](https://pro.arcgis.com/en/pro-app/latest/help/data/data-interoperability/supported-formats-with-the-data-interoperability-extension.htm).<br/>

 ## Instructions